halfdreamt/Tripartite/README.md

 python main.py
 ```

 This will start the program.
 Press Continue to begin the simulation.
 Clicking on an entity will reveal its component data.
 Space pauses the simulation.
 Number keys 1-4 alter the speed.
-Navigate using middle mouse of WASD.
+Navigate using middle mouse or WASD.
 Pressing escape will reveal the menu.
-Battle features are unfinished.
+Battle features are unfinished (menu button not functional).

 The existing initial data will generate two wandering farmer entities, who will occasionally thirst for water and path-find to the spawned water pot entity.
 A simple example but the engine is designed for flexibility and scale.